Why Does the Side of My Foot Hurt?

 5. Tarsal Coalition

-Tarsal coalition is a congenital condition where two or more of the tarsal bones in the foot fuse together.
-This abnormal connection can limit foot movement and cause pain on the side of the foot, especially during physical activity.
+Tarsal coalition denotes the congenital deformity with two or more of the tarsal bones in the foot being joined together or fused.
+This abnormal connection may limit or obstruct foot movement, causing pain on the outside of the foot during physical activity.

 Symptoms: